A mystery in the sky

 FrozenJust rightToo hot

-Almost anywhere we burn coal, oil, or gas to make power or go places, greenhouse gas puffs out into the air.
+Almost anywhere we burn coal, oil, or gas β€” for power, for travel, for making things β€” extra greenhouse gas puffs into the air.
 Here are the biggest sources.

 πŸš—